 The Water Action Plan

-The vision behind the Water Action Plan is to manage water use responsibly by advancing water conservation and efficiency practices, fostering innovative, alternative water system solutions and building water supply resiliency.
+The vision behind the Water Action Plan is to manage water use responsibly by advancing water conservation and efficiency practices; encouraging innovative, alternative water system solutions; and building water supply resiliency.

 - Support UBC in meeting regional water management expectations.